2i2c-org/team-compass/operations/strategy.md

-# Coordination strategy and goals
+# Workflow goals and strategy

 2i2c is a distributed organization, and believes strongly in following practices that are inclusive, participatory, and collaborative.
 It has team members spread out over many time zones working on a variety of projects.